Kulturfy

 Contextual Panel

-Tapping a marker opens a side panel with concise explanations of foods, gestures, locations, slang, or traditions.
-Categories help viewers focus on what matters most to them, and the panel can be hidden instantly to return to full immersion.
+Tapping a marker opens a side panel with short explanations of foods, gestures, locations, slang, or traditions.
+Categories help viewers focus on what matters to them and the panel can be hidden instantly to get back to full immersion.

 Social Discussion

-A second tab within the same panel surfaces lived experiences from fans and travelers.
-These perspectives add emotional depth without introducing a separate feature or workflow.
+A second tab in the same panel surfaces lived experiences from fans and travelers.
+It adds emotional depth without introducing a separate feature.

 Notification Controls

-Viewers can adjust how often contextual cards appear, allowing them to control pace and reduce cognitive load based on personal preference.
+Viewers can adjust how often contextual cards appear so they can control the pace and reduce cognitive load based on their own preference.

 Designing Kulturfy made me realize how strongly K-content shapes real-world travel behavior.
-Many international viewers visit Korea because of the media they consume, and pop‑culture tourists consistently show high satisfaction, strong spending, and clear revisit intention, especially around K‑drama locations and experiences (wesleyanbusinessreview.com).
-This reinforces the opportunity for Kulturfy to support more intentional and culturally grounded discovery.
+A lot of international viewers visit Korea because of the media they consume, and they consistently show high satisfaction around K-drama locations.
+That reinforced for me how much opportunity there is for Kulturfy to support more intentional and culturally grounded discovery.